You don't have a home just because you live in a house. Turning your house into a home requires serious thought about financial planning.

-I?ve hired cross country movers and this is the second long distance move in less than a year.
-After living in the same house for seven years, and then abruptly changing location twice, one of the things that has become very clear is that a home is made by the personality you bring to it.
-However, adding that personality can sometimes wreak havoc with your finances if you don?t plan ahead.
+I've hired cross-country movers and this is the second long-distance move in less than a year.
+I lived in the same house for seven years.
+Then, I abruptly changed location twice.
+One of the things that has become very clear is that your personality makes a home.
+However, adding that personality can sometimes wreak havoc with your finances if you don't plan.

 The Finances of Major Remodeling

 My parents have been updating their house over the last year or two.
 My parents recently remodeled their kitchen.
 With their pool of grandchildren growing, and in-laws being added to the picture, my parents wanted more space.
-Plus, the kitchen was outdated and the lighting somewhat poor.
+Plus, the kitchen was outdated, and the lighting was somewhat poor.
 Thanks to the remodel, the kitchen and dining areas have been combined and the resulting room has greater openness and light.
-This is perfect for family gatherings — especially since in our family a lot of the action takes place in the kitchen/dining area.
+This is perfect for family gatherings—especially since in our family a lot of the action takes place in the kitchen/dining area.

 Tighter Finances = Smaller Projects

-You don?t have to spend a lot of money to make your house a home, though.
-Throughout our moves, one thing that I feel helps my house feel like a home is when we get our souvenir travel magnets put up on the refrigerator.
-Small touches, like getting new fresh flowers every week or putting up pictures of your family, can help you turn your house into a home on a small budget.
-Just make sure that, if you have a partner, you consult together.
-According to a recent survey on home trends from Capital One survey, 69% of respondents wouldn?t let a significant other redecorate a room on their own.
+You don't have to spend a lot of money to make your house a home, though.
+Putting souvenir travel magnets on the refrigerator helps when we move.
+Small touches, like getting new fresh flowers every week or putting up pictures of your family, can also help.
+Just make sure you consult your partner if you have one.
+According to a recent survey on home trends from Capital One, 69% of respondents wouldn't let a significant other redecorate a room on their own.

-Because my most recent move was prompted by divorce, I?m looking to replace some of the furniture my ex took.
-(And I don?t have to worry about placating a significant other as I redecorate my life.)
-However, I do want my son to feel invested in the new place, so we are trying to figure out what we want to do in terms of creating a look for our new house — a look that will turn it into a home.
-In order to save up for these purchases, I?ve been letting my Digit account grow.
-It?s not going to be huge, but it will amount to about $2,000 by the time we?re ready to start buying items for the new place.
+Because my most recent move was prompted by divorce, I'm looking to replace some of the furniture my ex took.
+(I don't have to worry about placating a significant other as I redecorate my life.)
+However, I want my son to feel invested in the new place, so we are trying to figure out what we want to do to create a look for our new house—a look that will turn it into a home.
+In order to save up for these purchases, I've been letting my Digit account grow.
+It won't be huge, but it will amount to about $2,000 when we're ready to start buying items for the new place.

-We?ve been looking at different options, and considering how we can establish a home without wrecking (even temporarily) our finances.
-We?re off to a good start so far, and with the help of a credit card rewards program, the purchases we do make will benefit us later.
+We've been looking at different options and considering how to establish a home without wrecking our finances (even temporarily).
+We're off to a good start so far, and with the help of a credit card rewards program, our purchases will benefit us later.

 Do you have any tips for redecorating on a budget?
 How do you turn your house into a home?